rabbah/nimbella-cli/doc/nim.md

 }
 ```

 In this example, you can see that there are separate status entries for the package `demo` and the action `demo/hello`.
 The entry for the package and for each action includes both a `version` field, showing the last-deployed version number, and a `digest` field, which is used to control [incremental deployment](#deploying-projects-incrementally).
 The fact that the package and action have different versions suggests that incremental deployment has been used.

-If you have also deployed static web content, the _versions.json_ file has a `webHashes` entry with digest information about each web file, something like this:
+If you have also deployed static web content, the `versions.json` file has a `webHashes` entry with digest information about each web file, something like this:

 ```
 "webHashes": {
   "qrcode/web/index.html": "56bc228c3f5b8a33e59224bdadd8a7d8674dbc1e774a97af4cb62a355f585276",
   "qrcode/web/logo.png": "302f6b60c3b73ac23df07e528d14ef740576ac5966cdd5ea4884f03d0a532a71"
 }
 ```

 <h4 id="comparing-versions-in-your-namespace-versus-local-project">Comparing versions in your namespace versus local project</h4>

-The namespace vs. local project recordkeeping is particularly useful for comparing version numbers between the local copy of the project and what’s actually in your namespace`. `For example, as described in [Factors in choosing project boundaries](#factors-in-choosing-project-boundaries), there can be collisions between different projects trying to install the same resource.
-If you use the `action get` command and find that the` demo/hello` action in your namespace is at Version 0.0.2 while the .nimbella/versions.json content tell you that the deployer last deployed Version 0.0.1 from your local project, it means that the action was updated in your namespace outside the deployer or by some other project or copy of this project.
+The namespace vs. local project recordkeeping is particularly useful for comparing version numbers between the local copy of the project and what’s actually in your namespace.
+For example, as described in [Factors in choosing project boundaries](#factors-in-choosing-project-boundaries), there can be collisions between different projects trying to install the same resource.
+If you use the `action get` command and find that the` demo/hello` action in your namespace is at version `0.0.2` while the `.nimbella/versions.json` content tell you that the deployer last deployed version `0.0.1` from your local project, it means that the action was updated in your namespace outside the deployer or by some other project or copy of this project.
 At that point, you might have to inspect the deployed action further to disambiguate the two versions.

 **Notes:**

-*   If you have a [project configuration](https://nimbella.io/downloads/nim/nim.html#Configuring) that uses one of the options to clean an action, package or namespace prior to deploying, then the version numbering of the cleaned action starts over again at 0.0.1.
+*   If you have a [project configuration](https://nimbella.io/downloads/nim/nim.html#Configuring) that uses one of the options to clean an action, package or namespace prior to deploying, then the version numbering of the cleaned action starts over again at `0.0.1`.
-*   If you deploy to different namespaces or API hosts at different times, the array in _versions.json_ will have more than one entry, with versions for the last deployment to each distinct API host/namespace target.
+*   If you deploy to different namespaces or API hosts at different times, the array in `versions.json` will have more than one entry, with versions for the last deployment to each distinct API host/namespace target.

----

 <h2 id="incorporating-build-steps-for-actions-and-web-content">Incorporating build steps for actions and web content</h2>

 The _web_ directory and any directory that represents an action can be built automatically as part of deployment.
 You can trigger this behavior in one of three ways.

-*   By placing a file called _build.sh_ (for Mac or Linux), or _build.cmd_ (for Windows), or both, in each directory in which you want builds to occur.
+*   By placing a file called `build.sh` (for Mac or Linux), or `build.cmd` (for Windows), or both, in each directory in which you want builds to occur.
 This could be the web directory for web content or any of the action directories.
-Each build file should contain a shell script to execute with the directory in which it’s placed as the current directory. \
+Each build file should contain a shell script to execute with the directory in which it’s placed as the current directory.
-**Note: **If both _.sh_ and _.cmd_ files are provided, only the one appropriate for the current operating system will be used.
+**Note:** If both _.sh_ and _.cmd_ files are provided, only the one appropriate for the current operating system will be used.
 If only one is provided, the deployer will run on systems for which that kind of script is appropriate and indicate an error on other systems.

-*   By placing a file called _.build_ in each directory in which you want builds to occur.
+*   By placing a file called `.build` in each directory in which you want builds to occur.
 The rules for this option are explained under [out-of-line builds](https://nimbella.io/downloads/nim/nim.html#OutOfLineBuild) below.

-*   By placing a _package.json_ file in in each directory in which you want builds to occur.
-The presence of this file causes the following command to be executed: \
-`npm install --production`  \
-To override this command to use a `yarn` installation, use the flag `--yarn` on the `nim project deploy` command, which causes `yarn install --production` to be executed with the directory as the current directory.
+*   By placing a `package.json` file in in each directory in which you want builds to occur.
+The presence of this file causes the following command `npm install --production`  to be executed.
+To override this command to use a `yarn` installation, use the flag `--yarn` on the `nim project deploy` command, which causes `yarn install --production` to be executed instead, with the directory as the current directory.

 These three triggers are examined in this order, and when the deployer finds one, it does not consider the others.
-The exception is that a script in _build.sh_ or _build.cmd_ can always do its own `npm install` or `yarn install`.
+The exception is that a script in `build.sh` or `build.cmd` can always do its own `npm install` or `yarn install`.

-**Tip: _build.sh_**, _build.cmd_, and _.build_ are automatically ignored and do not have to be listed in `.ignore`.
-However, _package.json_ is not automatically ignored in this way.
+**Tip:** `build.sh`, `build.cmd`, and `.build` are automatically ignored and do not have to be listed in `.ignore`.
+However, `package.json` is not automatically ignored in this way.

 Building precedes the determination of what web files to upload or which action directories to zip into the action.
 This has two implications:

-*   You can optionally use the script to generate the _.include_ or _.ignore_ file that refines this process.
+*   You can optionally use the script to generate the `.include` or `.ignore` file that refines this process.
 *   If the build is designed to produce a _.zip_ file directly, you must ensure that there are no other files that will be interpreted as a part of the action, or else the deployer will do its own zipping.
-The easiest way to ensure that there is only one zip file is to use a one-line _.include_ file.
+The easiest way to ensure that there is only one zip file is to use a one-line `.include` file.

-<h3 id="examples-of-building-common-use-cases">**Examples of building (common use cases)**</h3>
+<h3 id="examples-of-building-common-use-cases">Examples of building (common use cases)</h3>

 Let’s start with a simple node dependency.